shyim/devcontainers-features/README.md

 **List of features:**

 * [symfony-cli](src/symfony-cli/README.md): Install a Symfony-cli into your Devcontainer
+* [shopware-cli](src/shopware-cli/README.md): Install a Shopware-cli into your Devcontainer
 * [php](src/php/README.md): Install a PHP + Composer into your Devcontainer

 ## Usage

-To reference a feature from this repository, add the desired features to a devcontainer.json.
+To reference a feature from this repository, add the desired features to devcontainer.json.
 Each feature has a README.md that shows how to reference the feature and which options are available for that feature.

 The example below installs the *symfony-cli* declared in the `./src` directory of this repository.